Books About Miniature Lamps and About Other Antique Lighting

 New Light on Old Lamps by Larry

 Freeman, 1968.
-This older book, now out-of-print but
+This older book, now out-of-print but still

-still occasionally available, attempts to cover the full range of antique
+occasionally available, attempts to cover the full range of antique

-lighting from early primitive lighting (Betty lamps, for example), through
+lighting from early primitive lighting (Betty lamps, for example),

-photographs of old lamps, all of the photographs are in black and white and
+illustrations and some photographs of old lamps, all of the photographs

-of less than stellar quality.
-The value in the book is more from the
+value in the book is more from the background information than from the

-background information than from the photographs (as opposed to the 2 Smith
+photographs (as opposed to the 2 Smith and 2 Hulsebus books in which

-and 2 Hulsebus books in which the greater value is in the photographs rather
+the greater value is in the photographs rather than the textual

-always, click on the link to the left to order this book.
+click on the link to the left to order this book.

 |